clafonta/MobileLessons/01_appstart.md

 ## Customer's Device

-* Is this a device we support?
-Maybe the customer side loaded the app.
+* **Is this a device we support?** Maybe the customer side loaded the app.
+Maybe we didn't properly configure our account with Google Play or the AppStore.
-* Is this an OS version we support?
-We need to take a stand and not support early OS versions, e.g., Android 2.2.
+* **Is this an OS version we support?** We need to take a stand and not support early OS versions, e.g., Android 2.2.
-* Is this device connected to the internet?
-Think airplane mode.
+* **Is this device connected to the internet?** Think airplane mode.
+We don't want our Application heavily dependent on an initialization file upon startup.
-* Does this device have a strong wifi/cell connection?
-** If we have a weak connection, do we want to notify the customer?
+* **Does this device have a strong wifi/cell connection?** If we have a weak connection, do we want to notify the customer?